How to bag a cheap, sustainable Christmas jumper... from only £3

-I’ve started with this as it’s the most sustainable option if you’re buying a ‘new’ Christmas jumper (and of course it’s nice that a good cause will benefit as well), but it’s obviously hit-and-miss whether you’ll find what you’re after, and whether it’ll be at the right price.
+I’ve started with this as it’s the most sustainable option if you’re buying a ‘new’ Christmas jumper (and of course it’s nice that a good cause will benefit as well), but it’s obviously hit-and-miss whether you’ll find what you’re after, at the right price.

 Do you have a Christmas jumper in your wardrobe already?
 Or even an old jumper that has nothing to do with Christmas, which you could make look a bit festive by getting creative?
 Well, even if you can’t sew, I’ve some crafty ideas that may help:

 - 🧷 Use safety pins to hang baubles from a regular jumper

-- Attach battery-powered lights to a jumper in a tree motif
+- 🎄 Attach battery-powered lights to a jumper in a tree motif

-- Stick shiny festive stickers on your jumper – but remember to peel them off before washing!
+- 🎅 Stick shiny festive stickers on your jumper – but remember to peel them off before washing!

 Even the smallest handmade accent can make a statement, and the best part is nobody else will have the same jumper as you!
 Although if you make the Lethal Weapon jumper, please do send a photo.
 Bonus points if it’s a family-themed set of matching jumpers, with extra credit if there’s one for the dog.

-- Everything5pounds* has women’s and men’s jumpers for £5 (plus £3.95 delivery)
+- Everything5pounds* has jumpers from £5.95 (plus £3.95 delivery)